ultraseedbox/USB-Docs/Tutorials and Guides/Remote Desktop/Accessing the seedbox using X2Go.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245829780.png"></p>

 * You'll see this Host key verification failed window.
-Click yes to proceed
+Click yes to proceed.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245883105.png"></p>

-* After 30 seconds to a minute (depending on your connection), you'll get this window indicating that you have successfully connected
+* After 30 seconds to a minute (depending on your connection), you'll get this window indicating that you have successfully connected.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245978327.png"></p>

-* A new window will pop out, showing the seedbox's desktop
+* A new window will pop out, showing the seedbox's desktop.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583246044894.png"></p>

 * If it's your first time logging in, a panel window appears.
-Click Use default config. to proceed.
+Click **Use default config** to proceed.
-* Your home folder is located in Home folder
+* Your home folder is located in the Home folder
   * Your desktop may contain other home folders from other users.
 These are the nodes to which other users are in.
-You can only view the folder names inside of these home folders but you cannot access these said folders.
-Only your own home folder is accessible by you.
+  * **You can only view the folder names inside these home folders but you cannot access these said folders.**
+  * **Only your own home folder is accessible by you.**

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583246192776.png"></p>